Soap2G/atlas-opendata-infrastructure/slides.md

 - Foundations are there, the first release will soon be here
 - We plan to ease the interoperability with Rucio
     - DiracX will still have the Data Management part, but WMS will come first
+- In October 2023 the DIRAC consortium members approved DiracX recommending a smooth transition from DIRAC